 With more than 100 Master Centres across Western Australia you can find your nearest club click here.

 Australian cricket has recently transformed with the implementation of junior formats across the country.
-These formats are based on extensive research focused on skill development, maximizing participation and creating an environment that best reflects cricket at the top level.
+These formats are based on extensive research focused on skill development, maximising participation and creating an environment that best reflects cricket at the top level.

 With shortened pitches, less players on a team and a shorter match duration kids are experiencing a more action packed cricket experience.